STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

        entities.
 The default is the same value as set for ``hpx.parcel.zero_copy_serialization_threshold``.
    * * ``hpx.parcel.mpi.use_io_pool``
-     * This property can be set to run the progress thread inside of |HPX| threads instead of a separate thread pool.
+     * This property can be set to run the progress thread inside of |hpx| threads instead of a separate thread pool.
 The default is ``1``.
    * * ``hpx.parcel.mpi.async_serialization``
      * This property defines whether this :term:`locality` is allowed to spawn a